stadiamaps/stadiamaps-api-ts/DEVELOPING.md

 ```

 To run integration tests, you need to set the environment variable `RUN_INTEGRATION_TESTS=true`.
-You'll also need an API key (with access to all services, or some tests may fail!).
+You'll also need an API key (with access to all services, or else some tests will fail!).
 You can store
 one or both of these in `.env` in the repo root.

 ```